 Therefore, when looking to take down a Ghost-type Pokemon, bring along a team that includes Pokemon which belong to those categories.
 However, we’d focus your efforts on Dark-types, as if you field another Ghost-type Pokemon, you’ll also be weak against your opponent.

 Don’t forget that a Pokemon can have multiple types; For example, your chosen ‘mon may be a Ghost and Psychic-type Pokemon.
 So be sure to take advantage of any other weaknesses they may have by being aware of their secondary type.

 When coming up against Ghost-types, Pokemon like Darkrai, Umbreon, and Absol are reliable options.
 These are pure Dark-types and can do a lot of damage while taking little in return.

 Always bear in mind a Pokemon’s secondary type when selecting your counter Pokemon and moves.
 While the above three examples are effective against Ghost-types, the opposing Pokemon may have resistances based on their primary/secondary type.

 As well as having weaknesses, Ghost-type Pokemon are also resistant to certain other types and moves.
 When going up against a Ghost-type Pokemon, avoid Bug and Poison-types.

-Pure Ghost-types are also immune to Fighting and Normal-type damage, so try to bear this in mind when heading into battle.
+Pure Ghost-types are also immune to Fighting-type and Normal-type damage, so try to bear this in mind when heading into battle.